hashicorp/terraform-provider-google/website/docs/r/google_project_default_service_accounts.html.markdown

 Allows management of a Google Cloud Platform project default service accounts.

-When certain Services API are enabled, Google Cloud Platform automatically creates service accounts to help to get started, but this is not reocmended for production environment.
+When certain service APIs are enabled, Google Cloud Platform automatically creates service accounts to help get started, but this is not reocmended for production environment.
 See the [Organization documentation](https://cloud.google.com/resource-manager/docs/quickstarts) for more details.